BHP-DevHub/bhp-space-turtle-chomp/space_turtle_chomp/part_1_getting_started.md

 _*note the American spelling of color, this is something to watch out for when programing_.
 As always it is good programming to leave a comment (#) before your code so you can remember what it does

 Step 6.
-Next we create our 1<sup>st</sup> Turtle character, we do this by typing
+Next we create our first Turtle character, we do this by typing:
 ```python
 # Create player turtle
 player = turtle.Turtle()